GeorgeMP388/ramp-up-app/devops-rampup/README.md

 Some of the steps needed:

 - Package the application into a Docker image
-- Upload the Docker image to Artifact Registry
+- Upload the Docker image to Artifact Registry (optional)
 - Create/setup a Kubernetes Cluster, tools to use: kubeadm, kubelet and kubectl
 - Create all the require Services to deploy the app.
 - Expose the app to the internet
-- Deploy a new version of the app from the pipeline.
+- Deploy a new version of the app from the pipeline. (optional CI/CD)

 Notes:
 *Use Secrets and config maps to handle the configurations*